Thursday, 21 April 2011

 Slowly rocking in the porch swing, you gaze skyward and whisper to the heavens, "I'm waiting...".
 What is it you're waiting for?

 I'm lucky enough to have two weeks off of teaching over the Easter hols, and not once, but twice in this time period I got to see my favourite poet read.
 The first reading is in London and it's all a bit of pomp: book launch, big name poets swarming round each other, dressed in black A-line skirts or suits, heels and bright tops, hair neatly combed.
-Oh yes, these are the rock stars in my world, the sortof-but-not-quite librarian looking masters and mistresses of language.
+Oh yes, these are the rock stars of the poetry world, the sortof-but-not-quite librarian looking masters and mistresses of language.
 Mystery and booze abounds.
 And I sat in row 2, right near the centre, drinking my fizzy elderflower cordial, in jeans and old clogs, unfazed but observing...taking notes on the social buzzing.
 All in all it was a good evening, but left me feeling exhausted for the journey home and a bit hung-over the next day from all the schmooze-making.

 The night after the reading I dream big.
 The poet and I stand face to face and we speak rapidly, quick tongues of words back and forth, back and forth, ideas flying, like we're downloading to each other, faster than either of us can talk, faster than I can think.